 1. Honeymoon in Playa Bonita.
 When it comes to making lifetime memories, saying “I do” in Playa Bonita is everything you’ve ever dreamed of: it’s an idyllic, tropical paradise.
 If tying the knot is on your radar, the Westin Playa Bonita is where you’ll want to look.
 Imagine your ceremony on the beach set against a backdrop of teal waves, snow white sand and majestic mountains with full access to a luscious spa, tons of water sports, tantalizing gourmet cuisine–and oceans more.
 Sweet, huh?
 (It’s like movie star cool.)
 It’s just 40 minutes from Tocumen International Airport and 20 minutes from the Panama Canal.
 So if you’re thinking nuptials, it’s a gorgeous destination.
 Plus your friends and family will love having the excuse to take a Panama vacation.

 2. Explore the San Blas Islands.Explore the San Blas Islands.
 Located in the Northwest of Panama facing the Caribbean, the San Blas Islands are a group of islands in the archipelago de San Blas.
 There are 378 islands with pure white sand and waving palms in this area that span about 100 square miles.
 It’s one of the best places to immerse yourself in the rich culture of the Kuna, or Guna–the indigenous people of Panama.
 On the larger, more inhabited islands, there are tribe members stationed who are warm and welcoming and they’ll let you use the island for a nominal fee for the day.
 You can also rent boats to sail around these waters.
 January to May is the dry season; however, all this means is that the days toggle between cloudy sunny.
 Nevertheless, most of these islands are scantily inhabited so you can enjoy some quality unplugging time.
 When you’re putting together your itinerary for your Panama vacation, you’ll want to include the San Blas Islands.
 Think of it kind of like Lost, except without the drama and no airplane debris clogging up the beach.
-Of all the things to do in Panamas, this trip will be a blast.
+Of all the things to do in Panamas, this trip will be a blast and then some.

 5. Go All Outdoors at Bocas del Toro.
 An unspoiled archipelago on Panama’s North Eastern Caribbean coast that Columbus discovered in 1502 A.D., Bocas del Toro is buzzing with aahsome fun stuff to do al fresco.
 The island, comprised of nine main islands and 52 cays, boasts coral reefs, waterfalls, rainforests and five beaches–of these, Starfish, Red Frog Beach and Zapatillas Key are the most beautiful.
 Speaking of pretty things, there’s excellent snorkeling (lots of colorful fish), surf access and lush mangrove trees all around.
 You can also take zip line canopy tours, plus a cave tour where you’ll see stalactites, stalagmites, bats and other cave-dwelling animals.
 After all of this outdoorsy stuff, take a water taxi to the Aqua Lounge for a cocktail, kick back and chill.
 These are the kinds of super fun days that only a vacation in Panama can deliver.

 7. Party During Carnival de Panama.
 So you want to do Carnival, but don’t want to trek all the way down to Brazil?
 No problem.
 Just book a Panama vacation.
 In this happy country, it’s celebrated with the same revelry and abandon as in New Orleans or Rio de Janeiro.
 Celebrated in Panama since the early 1990s, the party begins four days before Ash Wednesday.
 The colors, costumes, food and music are scintillating and the people are down for partying.
 But be prepared to get sprayed by water cannons, a carnival tradition.
 The best city in Panama to experience all this revelry is Las Tablas, a town about 130 miles west of Panama City.
 The atmosphere is more folkloric-you can see traditional rivalry between “high street” and “low street” costumes and floats.
 Time to partay, True Beach Lovers.
 Start planning your very festive trip now.
 Will all these things to do in Panama, what are you waiting for?

 8. Dive into Coiba National Marine Parks.
 Situated in the Gulf of Chirique off Panama’s Pacific Coast, Coiba is comprised of 38 islands (including Coiba Island).
 It’s a world-class dive site where you’ll descend into blue, pristine waters that is teeming with fish–more than 800 species of marine life, in fact.
 Think of it this way: take the number and size of the fish you might have seen elsewhere and double that.
 This is how magnificent the fish-ogling here is.
 Suit up.
 Take the plunge.
-This is one of the things to do in Panama that will make your Panama vacation, and memories, more than magical.
+This is one of the things to do in Panama that will make your vacation, and memories, more than magical.

 9. Cruise Around Gatun Lake.
 This body of water was damned to create, yes, the Panama Canal.
 Even though it’s man-made, it’s flourishing with all kinds of wildlife.
 Fishing is big here and catching Peacock bass is what you’ll want to go for.
 Monkey Island is well worth the visit where you can feed the human-like mammals-howler monkeys-grapes.
 Take a boat ride from Panama City and you can see three-toed sloths, otters, birds and crocodiles.
-It’s crazy wild and fun–something no Panama vacation should be without.
+It’s crazy wild and fun–something no vacation should be without.
 (Bet you didn’t think there were so many things to do in Panama, are we right?)

 10. Peruse the Panama Canal.
 But of course, right?
 The Eighth Wonder of the World.
 The most famous thing probably ever that has come out of Panama.
 So, think about it: if you’re traveling all the way down here for your vacation, why not give this historic, engineering marvel a look-see?
 The best place to check this out is in Panama City at the Miraflores Locks.
 Here, you can see vessels travel the last section of the canal and its locks that fill with water to lift and lower huge ships until they reach the Pacific.
 (Pretty cool, huh?)
 There’s a visitor center with more goodies, too: a theater, three observation terraces, snack bars, a restaurant with a view of the canal, gift shop and four exhibition halls.
 This is an once-in-a-lifetime excursion that every Panama vacation should include.

 So, does your bucket list now include all these things to do in Panama?
 Thought so.
 Just call 1-800-915-3162 and one of our Beachologists can set you up with a more-than-perfect Panama vacation pronto.
 If you want to browse our wallet-friendly vacation packages to the Caribbean and Mexico on your own, we’ve got oceans for you to explore right here.
 Remember, life is short.
 Put a Panama vacation (or any of our vacation packages) on your bucket list.